 However, as a result of periodontal treatment and therapy, you may notice the following:

 Increased sensitivity of the exposed root surfaces to hot, cold or sweet foods and drinks.

 If you choose not to have treatment your teeth may become loose, gums may shrink further and teeth may be lost.
-In some cases teeth will develop periodontal abscesses and this can cause significant pain.
+In some cases, teeth will develop periodontal abscesses and this can cause significant pain.

 If you are concerned that you have gum disease, please speak with your hygienist or dentist, an appointment will then be made for a periodontal consultation with the dentist.
-A full examination of your teeth and gums will be completed, including measuring your gums around the teeth, x rays will be taken to check the bone levels around your teeth, a bleeding and plaque score will be taken, mobility of the teeth will be assessed, and oral hygiene routines will be checked and discussed.
-A treatment plan can then be formulated and further information will be given to you help you decide whether you would like to proceed with treatment.
+A full examination of your teeth and gums will be completed, including measuring your gums around the teeth, x-rays will be taken to check the bone levels around your teeth, a bleeding and plaque score will be taken, and mobility of the teeth will be assessed, and oral hygiene routines will be checked and discussed.
+A treatment plan can then be formulated and further information will be given to you to help you decide whether you would like to proceed with treatment.
 Treatment will most likely then involve appointments with both the hygienist and the dentist, this again will be discussed further at your consult and subsequent appointment.

-Further discussion of treatment planning may be needed and this may require further appointments before treatment commences, this will be discussed in the initial consultation.
+Further, discussion of treatment planning may be needed and this may require further appointments before treatment commences, this will be discussed in the initial consultation.

 ""Great service.
 Tooth extraction isn't exactly the most pleasant experience, but thanks to the staff at Blue Light Dental all went fast and without any problems."
 "Read all testimonials

 ""Very kind staff, the Dentist Monica is truly professional!
 They keep the shop always clean and tidy."
 "Read all testimonials